 Beyond the beach, Monte Gordo is surrounded by natural beauty.
 To its north lies the protected area of the Castro Marim and Vila Real de Santo António Marsh Natural Reserve, a haven for birdwatchers and nature enthusiasts.
 Meanwhile, its proximity to the Spanish border makes it a strategic base for those looking to explore both Portuguese and Spanish cultures during their stay.
 In essence, Monte Gordo offers a harmonious blend of leisure, culture, and nature, positioning itself as a gem in the Algarve’s crown.

 That’s just one side of Monte Gordo, however.
 Although the town largely revolves around the tourist industry, it’s also home to several thousand local Portuguese many of which live in colourful cottages several streets behind.

-Monte Gordo is less than a 15-minute drive from the Spanish border, and so there’s a very Spanish feel to the town.
+Monte Gordo is less than a 15-minute drive from the Spanish border, and so there’s also a bit of a Spanish feel to the town.
 Its location makes it ideal for those that not only want to spend time in Portugal, but that want to visit parts of Spain as well.

 Featured accommodation in Monte Gordo

 There are lots of accommodation options in Monte Gordo, but a few that stand out include: